citusdata/citus_docs/ref_arch/multi_tenant.rst

 .. code-block:: psql

-  \copy companies
-    from 'companies.csv' with csv;
+  \copy companies from 'companies.csv' with csv;
-  \copy campaigns
-    from 'campaigns.csv' with csv;
+  \copy campaigns from 'campaigns.csv' with csv;
-  \copy ads (id, company_id, campaign_id, name, image_url, target_url,
-             impressions_count, clicks_count, created_at, updated_at)
-    from 'ads.csv' with csv;
+  \copy ads from 'ads.csv' with csv;
-  \copy clicks
-    from 'clicks.csv' with csv;
+  \copy clicks from 'clicks.csv' with csv;
-  \copy impressions
-    from 'impressions.csv' with csv;
+  \copy impressions from 'impressions.csv' with csv;

 Querying the Cluster
 --------------------